jimlambrt/boundary-ldap-example/README.md

 # authenticate as the default admin login name, using the default primary auth-method

-boundary authenticate password -login-name admin
+boundary authenticate password -auth-method-id ampw_1234567890 -login-name admin

 # now, you can successfully read the forumsys public LDAP using the admin auth-token